DavisPL-Teaching/189c/lecture1/README.md

 - HW1 due tomorrow!

+    Please double check before you submit!

+    0. Run the code, make sure it runs, make sure pytest passes without any failures (red text)

+    1. Remove hidden files/folders/junk and zip the entire folder in the **original directory structure**

+        `__pycache__`, `.pytest`, `.hypothesis`

+            View hidden files and folders -> rm stuff like this

+    2. Upload to Gradescope

+    3. Download the files and run them `python3 part1.py` `pytest part1.py`

+        - Do this on a friend's machine!

-- OH: today 3pm on Zoom
+- OH: today 3pm on Zoom -- link will be posted on Piazza

+    If you have a conflict: I will also hold OH 2-3pm for my graduate class.

-- **Midterm date:** The midterm will be on February 12.
-Please mark your calendar now to ensure that you do not miss class on that date!
+- **Midterm date:** The midterm will be on Thursday, February 12 in class (usual class time) Please mark your calendar now to ensure that you do not miss class on that date!

 - If you are wondering about your performance on the in-class polls, please note I will sync these soon,